The Renters Rights Act 2025

 • Landlord or family moving back in

-2. All Tenancies Become Periodic 📄
+2. All Tenancies Are Now Periodic 📄

 This means: